spencerejd/hangman466/README.md

 Continue guessing until you either guess the word or run out of lives.

 ## File structure of the project
-The project is structured as follows
+The project is structured as follows:

-hangman-game/
-│
-├── hangman.py
-├── tests/
+`hangman_game.py`: The main Python script containing the implementation of the Hangman game.
+The script initialises the game, checks guesses and handles user input.
+`README.md`: Documentation file providing information about the Hangman game.
+`hangman_test`: Directory containing files that show the development process and commit history of the Hangman game development.

+>hangman466/
+>│
+>├── hangman_game.py
+>├── hangman_test/
+>│   └── hangman_Template.py
+>│   └── milestone_2.py
+>│   └── milestone_3.py
-│   └── test_hangman.py
+>│   └── milestone_4.py
-└── README.md
+>└── README.md